elves/elvish.io/src/download/prelude.md

 If you have other OS/CPU combinations, you may build Elvish from [source](https://github.com/elves/elvish).

-For users in China, the download links might be too slow for you.
-Try the [mirror](https://cn.dl.elvish.io) if that happens.
+The download links might be too slow for users in China.
+Try using the [mirror](https://cn.dl.elvish.io) if that happens.

 Please beware that **Elvish does not have a 1.0 release yet**.
 Before that, the